marcusgia2505/classsExGameInstructions/docs/040_Develop_your_own_games.rst

 If you have several rounds, the matrix calculates the results overall rounds.
 If you want to show temporal structures (e.g. learning), please use the time line diagram.

 	Tip: The displayed matrix only determines the image on the lecturer’s screen and not the payoff for participants.
-The payoff is calculated individually for the participants (either through the element "payoff for 2 roles" or through a programme).
+The payoff is calculated individually for the participants (either through the element "payoff for 2 roles" or through a program).

 - Other result elements